dedis/student_19_ripple-locality/README.md

 Supervisors: Cristina Basescu and Kelong Cong

 ## Setup
-Make sure you have [anaconda](https://www.anaconda.com) installed to run the jupyter notebooks.
+Make sure you have [anaconda](https://www.anaconda.com) installed to run the Jupyter Notebooks.

 You may want to install [pip](https://pip.pypa.io/en/stable/installing/) to install the needed libraries easily.
 Install the libraries from a terminal with: